-It is seen here that outsourcing does not only generate profit but can also build connections and strengthen relationships.
+You can see here that outsourcing does not only generate profit but can also build connections and strengthen relationships.
 For P&G, it was outsourcing plus good intentions and right handling of relationships was the combo that led to success.

-8. Skype: From Outsourced Developers to Business Partners
+8. Skype: From outsourced developers to business partners

 Skype is one of the most used online communication platforms whether for personal or professional purposes.
 With the continuous growth of the application, it implies a growth in the company, too.